genesiscommunitysuccess/docs/docs/04_web/12_forms/01_foundation-forms.md

 };
 ```

-#### 6. Group layout

-Group layout similarly to Categorization layout divides forms, but this time into groups.
-They are visible on the same tab, but they are separated from each other by their own labels.
+Group layout is similar to Categorization layout; it divides forms into groups.
+These are visible on the same tab, but they are separated from each other by their own labels.

 ```ts
 const groupUISchema = {